-- 21. An applicant for council tax reduction is treated as self-employed if they are gainfully employed but not as an employed earner. - 22.
+- 23. An applicant for council tax reduction is treated as a self-employed earner if they are gainfully employed otherwise than as an employed earner, but it is possible for an applicant to be both a self-employed and an employed earner at the same time. - 24.
 Where an applicant is self-employed, weekly earnings are estimated over a reasonable period but no more than over 52 weeks.
-For pensioners the period is 52 weeks in most circumstances.
+For pensioners, the period is 52 weeks in most circumstances.
 (See Annex 5 for a description of how self-employed earnings are calculated.)